MulongXie/UIED/README.md

-# UI2CODE - A Computer Vision Based Reverse Engineering of Graphical User Interface
-# UIED - UI element detection part of UI2CODE, exclusively design for mobile UI
+# UIED - UI element detection part of UI2CODE, detecting UI elements from UI screenshots or drawnings

 ## What is it?